pattisoj/my-hero-academia-api/README.md

 <!-- Screenshot / gif of the project here -->

-This full-stack application was created as a passion project.
-I began collecting manga at the start of 2022 and wanted to create a place where I could track my collection and at the same time practice and improve my coding ability.
+This fan-made API was created as a passion project.
+I really enjoy anime and one of my recent favorites has been My Hero Academia, I decided I wanted to create something for it and for it's fan base so I decided to create this API.

 ### Built with